Designing your Tenancy model¶

 - Consider which commercetools

-you will create (usually one per geographic region is sufficient) - Consider when to create a new commercetools
+organisationsyou will create (usually one per geographic region is sufficient) - Consider when to create a new commercetools

-. - Consider how to look at the different geographic regions that commercetools has
+project. - Consider how to look at the different geographic regions that commercetools has

 - Consider how commercetools

-multilingual and multi-country support can help when building multilingual and country commerce sites? - Consider using commercetools'
+projectmultilingual and multi-country support can help when building multilingual and country commerce sites? - Consider using commercetools'

-- Consider when to work with inventory and supply
+shipping zones - Consider when to work with inventory and supply

-- Consider what commercetools
+channels, including connecting these tostores - Consider what commercetools

-can do for you within aproject
+storescan do for you within aprojectcontext

 Relevant commercetools resources: